arcus/education_modules/bash_scripts/bash_scripts.md

 interactive_count_type.sh
 ```

 The `.sh` file extension tells us these are scripts, but they are also just plain text files so we can look at the contents with `cat`.
-Try `cat list_animals.sh` and see what it contains.
+Try `cat count_mammals.sh` and see what it contains.

 The first lines starting with `#`s are a description of what the code does.
 The `#` symbol (not followed by a `!`) tells the computer that what follows is a **comment** for human readers of this file, not code that the computer should try to read.
 While every script _should_ include a commented out section explaining its function, not every script does.